GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-07-19-spring-exam-last-points.md

 - There was a question in mock test asking which endpoints existed.
 - Set all endpoints enabled: `management.endpoints.enabled-by-default=true`
 - Set all endpoints exposed: `management.endpoints.web.exposure.include=*`
-- You can change the default mapping of Health Indicator Statuses: `management.health.status.http-mapping.DOWN=501`
+- You can change the default mapping of Health Indicator Statuses:
+    - `management.health.status.http-mapping.DOWN=501`
+- You can change the logging level for the package by:
+    - HTTP via POST to `/actuator/loggers/${LOGGER_NAME}`

 ### Return NO_CONTENT 204